Hayak3/hyprland-wiki/pages/Configuring/Uncommon-tips-&-tricks.md

+---
+title: Uncommon tips & tricks
+---

 # Switchable keyboard layouts

-The easiest way to accomplish this is to set this using XKB settings, for example:
+The easiest way to accomplish this is to set this using XKB settings, for
+example:

 ```
 input {